pingcap/docs/system-variables.md

     +-----------------------------------+----------+-----------+-----------------------+---------------------------------+
     ```

-- The fourth example uses `1.0`, which means 100% of the possible range is estimated to be scanned.
+- The fourth example uses `1.0`, which assumes that 100% of rows will be scanned before the qualified rows are found.

     ```sql
     > SET SESSION tidb_opt_ordering_index_selectivity_ratio = 1;